whouey/coding-practice/README.md

 # coding-practice
-A repository stores personal practice codes.
+A repository stores personal coding practice of leetcode.

-## this project is under construction